 My Observations:

-Maybe you’re a billionaire looking for a teeny weeny coffee makeking device to fit in your spacecraft, in your bid to become among the first to sip a latte macchiato from outside of earth’s orbit, if so this will probably fit.
+Maybe you’re a billionaire looking for a teeny weeny coffee makeking equipment to fit in your spacecraft, in your bid to become among the first to sip a latte macchiato from outside of earth’s orbit, if so this will probably fit.

 If you read through the Amazon reviews, you’ll find rather a few people saying that it’ll make no more than two cups of coffee with one water tank, there are some people saying it’ll even struggle with that.